Tacky the Penguin Activities and Lesson Ideas with a free file

 The writing prompt asked students to infer whether Tacky’s companions would treat him differently.

 You can see the classroom display was a sight to behold!

-This is my favorite version of the video.
+his is my favorite version of the video.
 If you don’t follow StoryTime at Awnie’s House on YouTube, you are going to want to for sure!
 By the time we get to the end of the week, the students enjoy hearing another person’s voice (honestly… I the breather.)
-But seriously, hear another person’s example of fluency and intonation is powerful.
+But seriously, hearing another person’s example of fluency and intonation is powerful.

-- Sneezy the Snowman Lesson Ideas (Free file too)
+- Fun Sneezy the Snowman Activities (Free Snowman Math File Too)

-- Snowmen at Night Lesson Plans (Free Activity TOO!)
+- Snowmen at Night Activities and Lesson Ideas (Free Activity TOO!)

-- The Snowy Day Activites and Lesson Plans for Kindergarten & First Grade (Free File)
+- 7 Fun Snowy Day Activities (Free File) and Lesson Plans for Kindergarten & First Grade

 Have a great week and be sure to scroll to the bottom for your free math activity!

 Do you love Tacky as much as we do?

 You can find another Tacky the Penguin set of activities in the following blog post: